sp-droid/showtime/content/blog/webgpu.md

 }
 ```

+For the rest of the functions I measured the time using the method mentioned earlier in the benchmarking subsection (so I'm not counting kernel launch delay and data transfers).
 Now let's do a parallel reduction.
 The method basically consists in treating the workgroup as a tree where data is summed up from the leaves (all threads) to the root (thread 0) in parallel.
-In the first few methods described here, each thread 0 of every workgroup deposits its sum on a smaller auxiliary array, which means multiple kernel launches are necessary if `data.length < WORKGROUP_SIZE`.
+In the first few methods described here, each thread 0 of every workgroup deposits its sum on a smaller auxiliary array, which means multiple kernel launches are necessary if `data.length < WORKGROUP_SIZE`. **V1 - Interleaved addressing:**

 ![Parallel reduction scheme (V0). @Source@NVIDIA](https://miro.medium.com/v2/resize:fit:1100/format:webp/1*Y1wOMUBsnJt9dV9iHUYhyQ.png)